fahdi/theme-my-login/readme.txt

 == Changelog ==

+= 3.2.6 =
+* Fixed a bug dealing with the version_compare() function
+* Included French translation
+* Included Spanish translation

 = 3.2.5 =
 * Fixed a bug that produced a 'headers aldready sent' error when uploading media
-* Included a Dutch translation file
+* Included Dutch translation

 = 3.2.4 =
 * Fixed the load_plugin_textdomain() call